cooper/juno/README.md

 ## Versions, changes, and plans

-See INDEV for a changelog and TODO list.
-It has been extended throughout all versions of this software starting with juno-ircd (juno1).
-The newest changes are at the bottom.
+See INDEV for a changelog and PLANS for a TODO/bugs list.
+They have been extended throughout all versions of this software starting with juno-ircd (juno1).
+The newest changes are at the bottom of INDEV.
 The current version is in the VERSION file.
-Planned features are in the GOALS file (but I forget to update that sometimes).

 ## Author